Medication in the academy

 Prescription Medication:

-Where a child needs prescription medication in the Academy, we must have a completed form with all the medication details, giving us permission to administer the medication.
+Where a child needs prescription medication in the Academy, we must have a completed form with all medication details, giving us permission to administer the medication.
 The most common forms of prescription medication required in the Academy are inhalers, Epi-pens and eczema cream.

 We also have an emergency Epi-pen and inhaler stored within the Academy.
 These are for use by pupils with diagnosed asthma or who already have a prescribed Epi-pen for severe allergies.
 You will need to provide permission for their use.

 Antibiotics prescribed three times a day, should be taken at home.
 For example, in the morning, after-school and in the evening.
 We only accept antibiotics in the Academy that are prescribed four times a day.
-Any short-term medication such as this will need to be signed in and out by their parent/carer each day.
+Any short-term medication such as this will need to be signed in and out by a parent/carer each day.

 What you need to do if your child has required medication: